 Down-to-earth Hesse lies in central Germany and is its beating financial heart.
 It’s also home to the largest airport in Germany, making it a hub for international trade.
-But that doesn’t mean Hessians don’t know how to let loose; Wiesbaden, the state’s historic capital, is a relaxed spa city of villas and wines.
+But that doesn’t mean Hessians don’t know how to let loose; Wiesbaden, the state’s historic capital, is a relaxed city of villas, spas and wines.

 The second-largest state in Germany by land area, Lower Saxony is bordered by more states than any other and straddles both maritime and mountainous areas.
 It stretches from the East Frisian islands in the North Sea down to the Harz mountains, passing Hannover and some of the most fertile fields in the whole country.

 Rural Mecklenburg-Vorpommern offers 1.943 kilometres of unspoilt coastline, more than 2.000 lakes and countless gleaming white-sand beaches.
 Unsurprisingly, it’s one of the most popular tourist destinations in Germany.

 Germany’s most popular state, North Rhine-Westphalia, has gradually cast off coal and steel to embrace high technology and services.
 It now boasts the highest-density research network in Europe, and is a firm favourite among expats.

 You say, “Rhineland-Palatinate”, we say, “wine”.
 The western state of Rhineland-Palatinate is famous throughout Germany for its lush landscape of “roots and vines”.
 It is one of the most forested states and Germany’s leading producer of wine, harvesting two thirds of all the grapes grown in the country.